henkexbg/gallery-api/README.md

 {
    "comment":"Name of current dir", "currentPathDisplay":"sample",
-   "comment":"Previous dir if any", "previousPath":null,
    "comment":"List of child directories of the current directory", "directories":{
          "sample2":"/gallery/service/sample/sample2"
    },
-   "comment":"Next comes a list of all images", "images":[
+   "comment":"Next comes a list of all images and videos", "media":[
       {
          "comment":"freeSizePath is the URL template for a custom size image.
 Width and height will need to be replaced", "freeSizePath":"/gallery/customImage/{width}/{height}/sample/IMG_20150124_113749.jpg",